Hong-yu-Zhang/OmniESI/README.md

     - five-fold dataset/
         - [DATASET_NAME].csv

-- module/ # source code for the modules in MESI
+- module/ # source code for the modules in OmniESI
     - CN.py # conditional networks (BCFM & CCFM)
     - Encoder.py # encoders for substrate and enzyme
     - Transformer.py # transformer blocks

 - results/ # storation of model weights and training results
     - [DATASET_NAME]/
-        - MESI/ # released weights for MESI
+        - OmniESI/ # released weights for OmniESI
         - exp0/
         ...
         - expn/ # path to the training results once start a new training